codatio/codat-docs/docs/auth-flow/authorize-hosted-link.md

 To enhance your Hosted Link experience, [set up an alert](/set-up-alerts) to monitor the connection status of the newly created company.
 We recommend that you set up an alert for when a user authorizes a data connection so that you can action it within your app.

-:::Note Use the `redirect` Link URL for existing customers
+:::note Use the `redirect` Link URL for existing customers

 Ensure to direct the existing customers to the `redirect` Link URL that you can retrieve from the company's metadata.
 If you create a new company and establish a new connection for a customer previously connected, you may be billed for it based on your contract.
 :::